 Your discount is applied straight away so you won’t get a voucher to use later on.
 Using this guarantee (and planning with My Supermarket) can get you some decent savings if you plan to buy 10 + different items that are more expensive at Tesco.

-If they are not cheaper than Tesco.com, they’ll email you a voucher for the different plus 1p!
-So this is solely a Tesco Price Match, but does mean you’ll get Waitrose food for Tesco prices.
+If they are not cheaper than Tesco.com, they’ll email you a voucher for the difference plus 1p!
+So this is solely a Tesco Price Match but does mean you’ll get Waitrose food for Tesco prices.

 Sainsbury’s and Morrisons used to do brand matching but both stopped doing them quite a while back now.